Edric-Matwiejew/QSW_MPI/docs/source/theory_and_usage.rst

     if comm.Get_rank() == 0:
         print(np.real(rhot.diagonal()))

-After the period of evolution we find that there is a non-zero probability of there being a walker at :math:`v_2`, despite it having an in-degree of 0.
+After the period of evolution, we find that there is a non-zero probability of there being a walker at :math:`v_2`, despite it having a degree of 0.

 ::

-    >> [0.41666667 0.41666667 0.16666667]
+    >> [0.25 0.25 0.5]

 This is an example of spontaneous moralisation, a non-zero transition probability between :math:`v_1` and :math:`v_3` occurs due to them having a common ‘child’ node.

 We will now demonstrate how to use QSW_MPI to apply the demoralisation correction scheme.
-First we create the set of vertex subspaces, :math:`V^D`.
+First, we create a set of vertex subspaces, :math:`V^D`.

 ::